|Three legends:||1. Wien Walls||2. The Kidnapped Boy||3. refusing Czar army|

 The fourth witness, Mr. Ozer testified that when he left Yas on his way to the land of Yishmael, twenty three foreigners with white kafias addressed him, telling him how six Jews (three adults and three boys) were killed.
 One of them they knew by his name, Isaac Tekler from Lwow, who spoke many languages.
 Also (they told the whitness) he had a wife in Lwow, out of town; and those white kafias foreigners said that the Jews refused to wait for them in the town, Yas, due to the Sabbath.
 So they walked (alone) out of town.
 Then we followed them and found them killed in the valley.

-Shlomo's father, Rabbi Jacob Munian ha-Sepharadi had never been referenced as Turkl, while Yitzhak Tirkel lived more than hundred years before him and had the name.
+Shlomo's father, Rabbi Jacob Munian ha-Sepharadi had never been referenced as Turkl, while Yitzhak Tirkel lived more than hundred years before him and had this surname.
 Moreover, Yitzhak Tirkel's widow should have been permitted by Rabbinical Court to marry another person.
 It means Yitzhak had no son after him!
 Notwithstanding there is a reason to believe that Rabbinical Judge Shlomo and his father Rabbi Jacob Munian ha-Sepharadi had known about Yitzhak Tirkel's story from the book Mas`at Binyamin.

 It could be that more than one Jewish dynasty named Turkel existed, or the descendants of Munian adopted the name following Shlomo kidnapping and the above case of Yitzhak who apparently had not left a descendant after him.